Architecture, Planning, Community Engagement

-The campus of the new Baker Ripley Neighborhood Center includes a K-5 elementary school, a public library, a business incubator, a community health center, an arts center, a farmers market, children’s water park, outdoor amphitheater, and a public park that supports a large underserved and ethnically diverse population in southwest Houston.
-A master planning component of this project included 6 months of regular community engagement with residents and the client to identify site assets and future needs.
-Throughout the campus, designs feature the visual language of Southwestern American art and architecture, including archways, mosaic tile murals, and vibrant colors.
+The campus of the Baker Ripley Neighborhood Center includes a K-5 elementary school, a public library, a business incubator, a community health center, an arts center, a farmers market, children’s water park, outdoor amphitheater, and a public park that supports a large Latino community in southwest Houston.
+The master planning component of this project included 6 months of community engagement with residents and the client.
+The visual language of the campus draws from Southwestern American art and architecture, including archways, mosaic tile murals, and vibrant colors.

-Since opening, the Center has become a vibrant, active community hub, providing educational and wellness services along with gathering spaces for an underserved neighborhood that are socially and environmentally sustainable.
-Read more about its success here!
+Since opening, the Center has become a vibrant, active community hub, providing educational and wellness services along with gathering spaces.